Computing MSc module details

 Human Factors, Research and Skills – 30 credits

 This module introduces and explores the human factor issues that need to be considered when designing interactive systems and will provide the research expertise and skills that are critical to understanding the issues to consider when designing interactive systems.
 Critical to understand and identify those factors requires that research methods and methodologies (quantitative and qualitative, methods and paradigms) are studied.
-This will develop the student’s ability to consider the stages of research both regarding human factors, but also in line with their MSc Project.
-Students will pilot different methodologies such as questionnaires and interviews, and develop skills in data collection, interpretation and evaluation from a variety of perspectives.
-Students will gain the skills to apply these to their own original research for this module and for their dissertation.
+This will develop the student’s ability to consider the stages of research both regarding human factors, but also in line with your MSc Project.

 Blocks 5 & 6